This is why you may not have any water or low pressure in Sheffield today

 If there is no information on any planned works in your area, it could be that there has been a leak or a burst.

-You can check the water status in your area using the Yorkshire Water website, which lets your browse by postcode.
+You can check the water status in your area using the Yorkshire Water website, which lets you browse by postcode.

 Who is responsible for carrying out water repair work in Sheffield?